Vancouver Island Raiders: Leadership

 The Raiders are led by President and Director of Football Operations Andrew Harris, a four-time Grey Cup champion and one of the most decorated players in CFL history.

-Head Coach Shawn Arabsky and General Manager Terrek Bryant, both former Raiders players, oversee the team’s football operations and player development.
+Head Coach Shawn Arabsky oversee the team’s football operations and player development.

-Notable Alumni
+Notable alumni

 The Vancouver Island Raiders have produced numerous standout players who have gone on to excel at the university and professional levels, helping establish the team as a national development powerhouse.

 Andrew Harris – Four-time Grey Cup champion; among the CFL’s all-time leaders in rushing yards and touchdowns.

 Lorne Plante – Manitoba Bisons and BC Lions (CFL).

 Brian Ridgeway – Drafted 39th overall by the Montreal Alouettes in 2010; played for Simon Fraser University and Saint Mary’s University.

 Andrew Smith – Manitoba Bisons and Montreal Alouettes (CFL).

 Jordan Yantz – CJFL all-time passing yards leader; U Sports quarterback with CFL tryouts.

 Whitman Tomusiak – CJFL all-time receiving yards leader; former BC Lions receiver.

 Other notable alumni include Jaiden Smith, Josh Williams, Karim Maher, Jordan Botel, Ranji Atwall, Michael Schaefer, and Quinton Bowles.